auperatech/VMSS2.0/README.md

 # Announcement: Aupera VMSS 2.0 - Free for AMD Contest Participants

 Participants in the the [AMD Pervasive AI Developer Contest](https://www.hackster.io/contests/amd2023#challengeNav) can now access Aupera's powerful Video Machine-Learning Streaming Server (VMSS 2.0) completely for **free**!

+VMSS2.0 has integrated a set of video input solutions as well as a suite of Vitis-AI based inference nodes.
+In addition, there are various nodes that handles sending updated to web, email, sms, databases and more.
+It also allows users to rapidly and efficiently integrate their own C++ to build a full robotics pipeline.
+With these capabilities, VMSS2.0 gives a significant edge to the participants of this contest.

 Follow [this guide](https://github.com/auperatech/VMSS2.0/tree/main/setup/K260_Kria_SOM) to install VMSS2.0 on SOM.
 This developer version empowers you to rapidly build complex Video AI applications without writing any code.

 # What is VMSS?